Treace Medical Concepts, Inc. - GuruFocus.com

 Forward-Looking Statements

-This press release includes forward-looking statements, including statements regarding the completion, timing and size of the proposed offering and the intended use of the proceeds.
+This press release includes forward-looking statements, including statements regarding the completion and timing of closing of the offering and the intended use of the proceeds.
 Forward-looking statements represent Treace’s current expectations regarding future events and are subject to known and unknown risks and uncertainties that could cause actual results to differ materially from those implied by the forward-looking statements.
-Among those risks and uncertainties are market conditions, including the trading price and volatility Treace’s common stock and risks relating to Treace’s business, the grant to the underwriters of an option to purchase additional shares and, if the offering is priced, risks related to the satisfaction of closing conditions in the underwriting agreement related to the offering.
-Treace may not consummate the proposed offering described in this press release and, if the proposed offering is consummated, cannot provide any assurances regarding the final terms of the offer.
+Among those risks and uncertainties are market conditions, including the trading price and volatility of Trace’s common stock and risks relating to Treace’s business and the satisfaction of closing conditions in the underwriting agreement related to the offering.
 The forward-looking statements included in this press release speak only as of the date of this press release, and Treace does not undertake to update the statements included in this press release for subsequent developments, except as may be required by law.

 Contacts: